-March 4, 2016 would’ve been my Daddy’s 96th birthday.
+I have a love letter challenge for you today.
+March 4, 2018 would be my Daddy’s 98th birthday.
 Among many other things, Johnny Walker was known for gentleness, kindness, wisdom, and love letters.

 Letters are something from you.
 It's a different kind of intention than writing an e-mail.
 Keanu Reeves

 Here is a short love letter he mailed to my Mama just a few months before they wed in October 1948, with a promise to write again when he reached his hometown of Irvine, Kentucky.